emaciasq/disk_profiles/README.md

 concentric rings, which can be deprojected with a certain inclination and PA.
 - deprojected image: not a profile per se, but a deprojected image of azimuth vs radius.
+- azimuthal profile: azimuthal profile (deprojected or not), averaged within a given range of radii.